 CFS is the abbreviation for Chronic Fatigue Syndrome, the name given in the USA to the same or very similar conditions (including several epidemics which occurred in the USA in the 1980s), but more recently expanded tenfold by the CDC to cover a broad range of generally unexplained fatigue states.
 There is a lot of confusion around these names and the initials ME, CFS, CFS/ME, ME/CFS, CF and PVFS are often used rather arbitrarily to refer to a variety of chronic fatigue conditions.
 Chronic fatigue is a very common symptom caused by many types of physical and psychological illness, ranging from flu, thyroid disease, cancer and AIDS to burnout, depression and anxiety.
 In fact many if not most severe illnesses cause fatigue.
 Because there are no clear cut tests for ME or CFS, research programmes will, depending on which criteria are used, actually be investigating different groups of people with a different mix of physical and psychological conditions.

 In the UK CFS, or even CFS/ME as it is now often referred to by psychiatrists wishing to be all inclusive, signifies a very different spectrum of conditions from Myalgic Encephalomyelitis, (called CFS in the USA as an equivalent for ME).
 The NICE description for CFS depends on four months of fatigue as the major symptom with at least one other symptom from a list.
 A prevalence rate of .2% – .4% is suggested by NICE (2007) and is consistent with previous estimates.
 However the new 2013 Research Collaborative has increased this proportion up to ten fold and publicity material claims that the illnesses they are investigating affect up to 2.5% of the population!
 This suggests that either there has been a massive increase in cases – or the criteria for including patients within this category of CFS/ME has been broadened to include people with other conditions, who would not previously have come under the more characteristic ME/CFS illness umbrella.
-As the Research Collaborative Launch publicity material also links the illness to “functional somatic syndromes, and prior mood disorders” this is the more likely option.
+As the Research Collaborative Launch publicity material linked the illness to “functional somatic syndromes, and prior mood disorders” this is the more likely option.
 These are not characteristics of the illness ME and suggest that research based on these broader criteria (reflected in a larger prevalence) is likely to include a significantly large majority of patients who do not have Myalgic Encephalomyelitis.
-Research results from such studies (such as the PACE Trial) will not be applicable to patients with the severe physical illness known historically as ME.
+Research results from studies such as the PACE Trial using the Oxford Criteria are not applicable to patients with the severe physical illness known historically as ME.
+The recent USA NIH Pathways to Prevention panel suggests in their draft report that the Oxford Criteria should be retired.

-One of the main symptom of Myalgic Encephalomyelitis is orthostatic intolerance, so that just standing upright for a few minutes can result in a drop in blood pressure and tachycardia (very fast heart beat), leading to the patient becoming incapable to staying upright and even blacking out.
-This means that patients are only able to sustain activity for short periods of time in a day.
-Another major symptom is that the illness can cause abnormal, delayed reactions to over activity, whether physical or mental, resulting in deterioration and exacerbation of most symptoms.
+One of the main symptom of Myalgic Encephalomyelitis is that the illness causes an abnormal, delayed reaction to both physical and mental over-activity, resulting in deterioration and amplification of most symptoms.
 These delayed deteriorations may occur two or three days later and involve long recovery times.
 Major relapses can last for years, with the patient never recovering the former level of functioning.
-There is an abnormal response in infections.
+Another major symptom can be orthostatic intolerance, so that just standing upright for a few minutes can result in a drop in blood pressure or tachycardia (very fast heart beat), leading to the patient becoming incapable to staying upright and even blacking out.
+This means that patients are only able to sustain activity for short periods of time in a day.
 Co-ordination and balance are very difficult.
 Cognitive problems affecting concentration and memory are characteristic of the illness and are particularly bad in environments where there are multiple stimuli.
-Pain is widespread, variable and of different types with some people suffering very severely.
-Problems with sleep are another major aspect of the illness.
+Pain can be widespread, variable and of different types, with some people suffering very severely.
+Problems with sleep are a major aspect of the illness.
 Minor infections can cause prolonged relapses because of an imbalance of the immune system.
 Physical and psychological stressors as well as the everyday stimuli of sound, smells and chemicals, some foods and even light can cause an exacerbation of illness.
+There is a talk by Prof Mark VanNess about the consequences of aerobic activity for ME patients. http://voicesfromtheshadowsfilm.co.uk/exercise-mecfs-event/

 Perceptions of the illness impact on research and treatment.